 Post Run Food

 Post run fuelling is the most fun in my opinion!
+It's not just important to consider what to eat before running, but also what to eat afterwards too!
 There’s nothing I love more than coming back from a long run (or even running 5k) and cooking up a delicious brunch!
 For optimal recovery post run, a combination of protein and carbs is best.
-Protein is essential to help in muscle recovery and repair to prevent damage after being under continuous strain, whilst those essential carbs will replenish your glycogen stores ready for the next time you head out!
+Protein before running is a common misconception as it is actually essential to help in muscle recovery after your run!
+It helps your muscles repair to prevent damage after being under continuous strain, whilst those essential carbs will replenish your glycogen stores ready for the next time you head out!
 Some good choices are a poached egg and avocado on toast, or a grilled chicken sandwich.
 If it isn't quite meal time, then opt for a nutritious snack such as a banana with peanut butter, or some greek yoghurt and fresh berries.

 It is also important to not forget to consume plenty of fluids!
 It’s likely you’ll be very dehydrated after a run so this will contribute to how hungry you are feeling as thirst is often misinterpreted as hunger!
 We recommend slowly sipping on a bottle of water after exercise - as tempting as chugging it down in one go may be, this can lead you to feeling sick and lightheaded!